 - 1/2 tablespoon tamari – or soy sauce

 - 2 cups chopped swiss chard

 - juice from 1 lemon

 - Boil cauliflower until soft, about 7-8 minutes.
-Drain, rinse and add cauliflower to high powered blender or food processor.
+Drain, rinse and add cauliflower to high powered blender.
 Add nutritional yeast, salt, pepper, garlic cloves and unsweetened almond milk.
 Blend until smooth.

 - This dish will last for 2-3 days in the fridge, but is best served fresh.